davehusk/JavaFinalFall2024Maven/FULL_MANUAL.md

 - 📊 Real-time revenue insights for admins
 - 📅 Attendance history for members
 - ✅ Validation, logging, and transaction-safe operations
-- 🧪 Seeder for testing and demo purposes

 ---